Central Okanagan Planning Study

 Aligning with local and regional plans

 In 2018 the Sustainable Transportation Partnership of the Central Okanagan (STPCO) and City of Kelowna each initiated transportation planning studies to develop long term regional transportation strategies.
-These are expected to complete in late 2019.
-We are working closely with both groups.
-The work to date on Central Okanagan Planning Study (COPS) will help to inform both of these plans.
-These transportation plans are important inputs into the final phase of COPS and will provide a stronger connection to regional/municipal plans.
+Through close work between the project teams, work completed on the first phase of the Central Okanagan Planning Study (COPS) helped to inform both of these plans.
+These transportation plans provided a stronger connection to regional/municipal strategies and important inputs into the final phase of COPS.

-The final phase of the Central Okanagan Planning Study is scheduled to begin toward the end of 2019.
-It will evaluate the recommended improvements and strategy for the transportation system, including the 2nd crossing.
+The final phase of the Central Okanagan Planning Study began in 2019 and evaluated the recommended improvements and strategy for the transportation system, including a second crossing of Okanagan Lake.

 - STPCO Transportation Plan